 Outdoors enthusiasts will love Bluffton’s proximity to parks and nature preserves.
 The Pinckney Island National Wildlife Refuge offers kayaking, bird-watching, and nature trails, while nearby state parks provide camping, hiking, and fishing.
 The May River itself is a playground for paddleboarders and boaters.
 Bluffton is home to some world-class courses, including the ones at Palmetto Bluff, a sprawling luxury resort that feels like it’s in another world.
 For sports fans, the proximity to Savannah opens up possibilities for catching minor league baseball, while collegiate sports are just a drive away.

 Bluffton is unique because it strikes a balance.
-It’s a place where the natural beauty of the Lowcountry complements a growing array of amenities.
+Live where the natural beauty of the Lowcountry complements a growing array of amenities.
 If you’re looking for a place that gives you access to both the laid-back lifestyle of coastal South Carolina and the energy of nearby cities, Bluffton should be on your radar.
 Your new home in Bluffton is waiting for you.

 6. Fort Mill